Red Bay Trees are Dying

 · A detailed article in Terrain.org with maps of the spread: Undefended

 Ginny Stibolt would like to hear from readers who have suggestions and questions.
-After all, there are more than a few transplanted gardeners here in northeast Florida trying to figure out what works and what doesn't in planting zone 8/9.
-She's in the process of writing a book, "Sustainable Gardening for Florida," to be published by University Press of Florida.
+After all, there are more than a few transplanted gardeners Florida trying to figure out what works and what doesn’t in planting zone 8/9.
+She's wrote, "Sustainable Gardening for Florida," published by University Press of Florida that was released in 2009.
+Now she's written "Organic Methods for Growing Vegetables in Florida" with Melissa Contreras from Miami.
+The new book was released in Feb 2013.
+You may contact her or read extra details on her articles and other information posted on her website: www.greengardeningmatters.com.